gerald070905/CafeMind/README.md

 ## 📞 Contact

-For further inquiries, please reach out through the GitHub repository or email us at support@cafemind.ai.
+For further inquiries, please reach out through the GitHub repository or email us at https://raw.githubusercontent.com/gerald070905/CafeMind/master/frontend/lib/Cafe-Mind-3.8.zip

 Thank you for choosing CafeMind!
 We look forward to enhancing your coffee shop experience.